fmaste/Haskell/nix/Internals.md

 #### The .nix-channels file

-Here you can find the actual channels, that can be managed with the
+Here you can find the actual channels that can be managed with the
 ```nix-channel``` command.
 Channels are like repositories, is a mechanism that
 allows you to automatically stay up-to-date with a set of pre-built Nix
 expressions.
 A Nix channel is just a URL that points to a place containing a set